 Some people think that it is insane to do something without feeling any pain.
-They think that in order to get the best results, one should go through a lot of pain.
+They think that to get the best results, one should go through a lot of pain.

 However, this is not true.
 There are many ways to get the best results without going through all that pain.
-For example, if you want to lose weight, you don’t have to starve yourself and go on a diet for months and months without seeing any progress.
-With the help of a professional, all you have to do to reach your goal is eat well and start working out regularly.
+For example, if you want to lose weight, you do not have to starve yourself and go on a diet for months without seeing any progress.
+With the help of a professional, all you must do to reach your goal is eat well and start working out regularly.

 Athletes are constantly pushing themselves to the limit.
-They often don’t give themselves time to recover from their workouts, which leave them physically and mentally exhausted.
+They often do not give themselves time to recover from their workouts, which leaves them physically and mentally exhausted.
 This can lead to serious illnesses and injuries that can hurt young athletes physically, mentally, and emotionally.
-While pushing oneself is important, it is also critical that an athlete take time to recover in order to progress with training.
+While pushing oneself is important, it is also critical that an athlete takes time to recover to progress with training.

-Children are still developing their bodies and minds during this critical time of growth.
+Children are still developing their bodies and minds during this critical period of growth.
 Sports and other physical activities can help them improve their motor skills and make them feel good about themselves.
-But it’s important to have the right kind of supervision to keep your child safe.
+But it is important to have the right kind of supervision to keep your child safe.

 Parents are concerned with the safety of their children when they are not around.
 But now, with the help of family cameras, they can track their children’s location and everything they do.
-This is a great way to make sure your child is safe while you’re not around.
+This is a fantastic way to make sure your child is safe while you are not around.

-Remote monitoring is also a great way to reinforce good behavior.
+Remote monitoring is also a fantastic way to reinforce good behavior.

 How many of your kids are playing a single sport?
 Parents and athletic coaches often make the common mistake of over-focusing on a certain (sports-specific) muscle group.